beverlyntsai/Java_2020/README.md

-Games that were written in Java languages
+Here are two Games projects that were written in Java languages.  <br />

-Description
+Description:  <br />
-Console base game
+These two games are played at Console.  <br />

-Projects
+Projects:  <br />
-Project 1: Encryption and decryption
+Project 1: Encryption and decryption  <br />
-Project 2: black jack game
+Project 2: black jack game  <br />